 - Older people are at the highest risk for fatal injuries from burns or scalds - four to five times greater than the population as a whole.
 Pre-existing conditions can often contribute to their deaths.
 Encourage them to be careful!

-- Most importantly, advise them to book them a Home Safety Check so smoke alarms can be fitted if necessary and also any other potential fire hazards can be spotted.
+- Most importantly, advise them to book them a Safe and Well visit so smoke alarms can be fitted if necessary and also any other potential fire hazards can be spotted.